 In Switzerland, the Pasta Plausch is a favourite menu item for many.
 In my last job, Thursdays in the canteen was (and still is) known simply as Pasta Plausch, a day where the lunchtime menu would feature a large pasta buffet to the delight of the employees.
 On offer were usually a few different types of pasta with a selection of sauces including bolognese, carbonara, Napolitana and pesto.

+Having now shared one of my favourite meat pie recipes, it’s only fitting that I also share my all-time favourite tomato relish recipe.
 This recipe comes from Donna Hay magazine and, like most of her recipes, it is super quick and super easy to make.
-I make it so regularly that I doubt I will ever try any other tomato chutney recipe, lest it disappoint me.
-I love this cherry tomato relish served with anything from meat pies, sausage rolls and hamburgers, to something a bit more upmarket like a proper roast beef dinner.
+I make it so regularly that I doubt I will ever try any other recipe, lest it disappoint me.
+I love this cherry tomato relish served with anything from